hashicorp/terraform-provider-azurerm/website/docs/d/route_table.html.markdown

 The `route` block exports the following:

+* `disable_bgp_route_propagation` - Boolean flag which controls propagation of routes learned by BGP on that route table.

 * `name` - The name of the Route.

 * `address_prefix` - The destination CIDR to which the route applies.